DFKI/Repast-Simphony-Ant/README.md

 # Run Model (almost) w/o Eclipse

 This project uses the Repast Simphony JZombies Model, taken from the [Repast Java Tutorials](https://repast.github.io/docs/RepastJavaGettingStarted.pdf) and shows how to use Repast Simphony (almost) without Eclipse.
 This is especially useful, when the model is built in a `ci` pipeline or one wants to use another IDE, like Intellij IDEA.
+The approach is widely used by the

 ## Requirements